 What Can Go Wrong: Implementation Risk and Failure Modes

-Rollout failure is almost always an adoption problem, not a technical one.
+Rollout failure is often an adoption problem, not a technical one.
 A feedback synthesis pipeline that PMs do not trust produces output they ignore.
-The most successful rollouts treat the first 60 days as a calibration period: PMs use the AI output and flag every miscategorization, the model corrects, and trust builds through demonstrated accuracy on real cases.
-Teams that skip this phase and deploy expecting immediate full adoption typically see low utilization within three months.
+The most successful rollouts treat the first 60 days as a calibration period: PMs use the AI output and flag miscategorization, the model corrects, and trust builds through demonstrated accuracy on real cases.

 Data privacy and model exposure.
-Even for companies that are not strictly regulated, feeding user interview transcripts, customer feedback, or internal product roadmaps to external AI services carries meaningful exposure risk.
+Even for companies that are not strictly regulated, feeding user interview transcripts, customer feedback, or internal product roadmaps to external AI services carries exposure risk.
 Enterprise customers increasingly ask vendors about AI data handling in procurement.
-If you are using SaaS AI tools to process customer feedback, you need to understand what data retention and training policies those tools apply – and whether your customer agreements allow it.
-For many B2B software companies, this alone makes a private deployment the lower-risk choice regardless of the build cost.
+If you are using SaaS AI tools to process customer feedback, you need to understand what data retention and training policies those tools apply and whether your customer agreements allow it.

 Scope creep from integration complexity.
 Connecting four systems sounds like four data sources.
 In practice it is four authentication models, four data schemas, four refresh cadences, and four failure modes to monitor.
-Builds that start with broad scope – “connect everything” – consistently run over time and budget.
-Builds that start with one high-value workflow, prove ROI in 60 days, and expand from there consistently deliver on schedule.
+Builds that start with broad scope, “connect everything”, consistently run over time and budget.
+Builds that start with one high-value workflow, prove ROI, and expand from there are more likely to stay on track.

 When Custom AI Development Makes Financial Sense